Possession and acquisition licence

 The possession and acquisition licence (PAL; permis de possession et d'acquisition) is the primary firearms licence under Canadian firearms laws.
-The PAL is the only licence issued to new adult firearms licence applicants in Canada; it is both required and the only permissible document for a person to acquire or permanently import a firearm.
+The PAL is the only licence issued to new adult firearms licence applicants in Canada; it is both required and the only permissible document for a person to possess and acquire, or permanently import a firearm.
 Applicants for a PAL must be 18 years of age or older.
+Minors 12–17 can apply for a minor's licence to borrow non-restricted firearms only.

 There is no requirement of citizenship or residency (although different forms, and slightly different requirements apply).
 A non-resident firearms declaration form that has been confirmed by a Canada Border Services Agency officer serves as a temporary firearms licence for non-residents that are visiting Canada for fewer than 60 days.
-Unlike a PAL, however, the non-resident firearms declaration is only considered a valid temporary licence for the specific firearms declared and does not permit the holder to borrow any firearms.
+Unlike a PAL, however, the non-resident firearms declaration is considered a valid temporary licence only for the specific firearms declared and does not permit the holder to borrow any firearms.

 There is a separate licensing system to transport restricted firearms (authorization to transport).
-In other words, while a PAL (with appropriate endorsements) may permit a person to purchase a restricted firearm, it does not in itself permit that person to transport it from the store to their home.
-(This particular case can become an endorsement on a PAL.)
+In other words, while a restricted-class PAL (RPAL) may permit a person to purchase a restricted firearm, it does not in itself permit that person to transport it from the store to their home.
+(This particular case can become an endorsement on an RPAL.)
 For non-restricted firearms, separate authorization to transport is not required.

+Licences by province or territory

 Other firearms licences

 Other firearm licences for individuals include: